 I have always been a social person and enjoyed going out with friends, meeting new people, shopping and generally being out and about.
-Traveling is another interest of mine and something that we had to put on hold until after my diagnosis.
+Travelling is another interest of mine and something that we had to put on hold until after my diagnosis.

-Suddenly, in September 2017, I had a seizure out-of-the-blue whilst at home.
+In September 2017, I had a seizure out-of-the-blue whilst at home.
 I don’t remember anything of the episode itself, just waking up.
 It felt like a bad dream.
-I had been staying over in London quite a lot for work, but fortunately I was at home at the time.

 As I had previously had no other symptoms, the consultant was quite confident that there was nothing to worry about.
 He said that one-off seizures could be caused by stress and fatigue and he thought perhaps I had been working too hard.
 Despite his words, I knew that I didn’t feel abnormally stressed or tired and, deep down, I felt something was wrong.

 When the MRI scan results came through, I knew it was bad news.
 I received a text asking me to see my doctor immediately.
 I didn’t feel confident going into that appointment and, as he delivered the news, that the scan had shown a large tumour on the left-hand side of my brain, I got very upset.

 In October 2017, I was referred to Southmead Hospital, where I saw the clinical lead of neurosurgery, Mr Iyer, who thought my tumour was a glioma but couldn’t confirm exactly what type it was.
 He also thought it was low-grade.
 He told me not to Google it.
 He said that he would not push me to have surgery but as the tumour was on the left-hand side of my brain – which affects speech and movement – he would recommend it in one to two years’ time.
 I was put on medication to reduce the risk of another seizure and I tried to regain a bit of normality in my life.
 Although I had listened to my doctor’s advice, I was adamant I wanted surgery immediately.
 I was given time to think about it, but my decision was already made.